openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-plan-approved-2023-2024.md

 - Requirement specification
     - Identifies features agreed upon
     - “What” defined as requirements with identifiers
-    - Some sections are short (references to RISC-V ISA, AXI specs…)
+    - Can be seen as a datasheet
 - Users’ guide
     - Includes more details than the specification
     - For CVA6 integrators and users: HW, SW, ASIC, FPGA… viewpoints
 - Design document
     - Explains the “How”: design choices…
     - Not prescriptive, written during or after the design
     - Useful for next projects and certain certification schemes
 - Verification Environment Specification
     - User manual for the verification environment testbenches, testcases, verification components, etc.
     - Description of the testbench structure and theory of operation